Williamson ether synthesis: Scope

 The alkoxide (or aryloxide) may be primary and secondary.
-Tertiary alkoxides tend to give elimination reaction because of steric hindrance.
+Tertiary alkoxides tend to give elimination reactions.
 The alkylating agent, on the other hand is most preferably primary.
-Secondary alkylating agents also react, but tertiary ones are usually too prone to side reactions to be of practical use.
+Secondary alkylating agents also react, but tertiary halides are not of practical use.
 The leaving group is most often a halide or a sulfonate ester synthesized for the purpose of the reaction.
 Since the conditions of the reaction are rather forcing, protecting groups are often used to pacify other parts of the reacting molecules (e.g. other alcohols, amines, etc.)